MetaMask/web3-dubai-mm-workshop/README.md

 git checkout start && npm i
 ```

-With our repo cloned and our dependencies installed we should take minute to discuss our choices for the decisions and architecture of this web3 project.
+With our repo cloned and our dependencies installed, we should discuss our choices for the decisions and architecture of this web3 project.

 - A mono repo using [Turbo](https://turbo.build/)
     - Incremental bundler/build system optimized for mono repos, JS & TS
-- Seperating our `blockchain` and `web` projects
+- Separating our `blockchain` and `web` projects
 - [React](https://beta.reactjs.org) & [NextJS](https://nextjs.org/)
 - [Truffle](https://trufflesuite.com) & [Ganache](https://trufflesuite.com/ganache/)

-At this point, we have a pretty solid framework to build Web3 applications with, is it a bit opinionated, yes, is it different?
-I would say that if you are a web2 developer just getting started with Web3 these tools should feel familliar, we are using ReactJS, JS & TS and we have at the least dropped you off at the doorstep of a pretty solid way to build a fullstack web3 application all in one repo.
+At this point, we have a solid framework to build Web3 applications.
+I would say that if you are a web2 developer just getting started with Web3 these tools should feel familiar, we are using ReactJS, JS, TS, and we have at the least dropped you off at the doorstep of a pretty solid way to build a full-stack web3 application all in one repo.

 ## Run Our NextJS Project

-Let's really quickly just ensure that our frontend NextJS project is running in dev mode.
-In a new terminal window:
+Let's ensure that our frontend NextJS project runs in dev mode.
+In a new terminal window run:

 ```bash
 cd apps/web && npm run dev
 ```

-If everything is working you should see text that says "Let's get started".
-For now we can exit out of `next dev` and know that our NextJS frontend is ready when we need it.
+If everything is working, you should see text that says, "Let's get started".
+For now, we can exit out of `next dev` and know that our NextJS frontend is ready when we need it.

-If that is working fine we can back up out of that directory because the next time we run the NextJS app it will be from the root with our turbo scripts.
+If that is working fine, we can back up out of that directory because the next time we run the NextJS app, it will be from the root with our turbo scripts.

 ```bash
 cd ../..